-Just before Santorini’s massive c.
+Just before Santorini's massive c.
 1630 B.C. eruption, its inhabitants fled the island, leaving behind a city that was soon buried (and preserved) in ash — much like Pompeii, just 1,700 years earlier.
-That city, near the modern-day town of Akrotiri, is still being dug up, with more than 30 buildings now excavated and viewable in a new structure that makes it easy to explore the ruins.
+That city, near the modern-day town of Akrotiri, is still being dug up, with more than 30 buildings now excavated and viewable in a well-designed structure that makes it easy to explore the ruins.
 Ramps let you climb around and through the streets of the prehistoric city, where careful observers can pick out sidewalks, underground sewage systems, and some ceramic vases left behind.
-However, the most interesting items discovered here — wonderful wall frescoes, fancy furniture, painted ceramics — are on display elsewhere, mainly at Fira’s Museum of Prehistoric Thira and the National Archaeological Museum in Athens.
+However, the most interesting items discovered here — wonderful wall frescoes, fancy furniture, painted ceramics — are on display elsewhere, mainly at Fira's Museum of Prehistoric Thira and the National Archaeological Museum in Athens.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves.
 For 20 summers I've been exploring Europe with my travel writing and teaching in mind — making lots of mistakes and taking careful notes in the hopes you learn from my mistakes rather than your own.
 In this series we're exploring the best of Europe.